kornasiowa/Appetize/README.md

 From this screen, the user can mark the recipe as favorite by clicking the star in the corner of the photo or set a timer that measures the cooking time of the entire dish (the timer can also be set for each step separately if it has a defined duration).

-A list of all your favorite recipes is available in the Favorites tab.
+A list of all user's favorite recipes is available in the Favorites tab.

 <p float="left">
 <img src="https://github.com/kornasiowa/Appetize/blob/master/screenshots/Screenshot_20210217-125009_Appetize.jpg" width="250">